-The Agriculture Enterprise Fund (AEF) is an incentive program that supports Governor Haslam’s priority of job creation and economic development by facilitating agricultural development in Tennessee.
+The Agriculture Enterprise Fund (AEF) is an incentive program that supports Governor Lee’s priority of job creation and economic development by facilitating agricultural development in Tennessee.
 The AEF is a product of the Governor’s Rural Task Force.
 It is administered by the Department of Agriculture in conjunction with the Department of Economic and Community Development.

 Projects funded by the Agriculture Enterprise Fund must match the description of at least one of the following four categories.
 Many projects will potentially match the description of more than one category and applicants should indicate so on their application.

 - Increase in Farm Income - This category includes projects that will increase farm income by offering farmers higher commodity prices than other markets, processing value-added products for farmers, or allowing a single farmer to add value to their own farm products.